St. Petersburg DUI Lawyer

 Implied Consent Laws

-When a person gets behind the wheel in Florida, a resident or a visitor, he or she is deemed to have given his or her consent to submit to a chemical test during a DUI stop.
+When a person gets behind the wheel in Florida, whether a resident or a visitor, he or she is deemed to have given his or her consent to submit to a chemical test during a DUI stop.
 This is considered an implied consent law under Florida Statutes Annotated § 316.1932.

-Drivers have the right to refuse the chemical testing, including blood, breath and urine tests, but it could carry harsh penalties.
+Drivers have the right to refuse chemical testing, including blood, breath, and urine tests, but it could carry harsh penalties.
 Penalties could include an automatic license suspension for up to one year if it is the first refusal.
 A second refusal could mean having a license suspended for up to 18 months.

-Will I Lose My Driver’s License After a DUI in Florida?
+Will I Lose My Driver’s License?